-The January elections in Iraq, therefore, must be regarded as the beginning of an extended contest among the various groups, involving the constant risk of civil war, or of a national struggle against the US, or both.
-All factions maintain militias for precisely such eventualities.
-It will be necessary to augment the national electoral process with a significant element of federalism and to establish clear-cut constitutional protections for those who might find themselves in the permanent minority.
+It is particularly important to understand the obstacles to democracy in a multiethnic and multireligion society such as Iraq's.
+In the West, democracy evolved in homogeneous societies.
+There was no institutional impediment to the minority's becoming a majority.
+Electoral toral process with a significant element of federalism and to establish clear-cut constitutional protections for those who might find themselves in the permanent minority.

 Democracy must not be seen as a suicide pact by the Sunnis and the Kurds.
-Federalist structures and the assurance that free speech, freedom of conscience. and due process of law are constitutionally beyond the reach of any majority might provide some guarantee for the concerns of the various groups and a safety net if national reconciliation proves impossible.
+Federalist structures and the assurance that free speech, freedom of conscience and due process of law are constitutionally beyond the reach of any majority might provide some guarantee for the concerns of the various groups and a safety net if national reconciliation proves impossible.

-In the potential cauldron after the January elections, some degree of internationalisation is the only realistic path toward stability inside Iraq and sustained domestic support in America.
-The survival of the political process depends in the first instance on security-for which the United States retains the major responsibility - but ultimately on international acceptance to enable the Iraqi government to be perceived as representing indigenous aspirations.
+In the potential cauldron after the January elections, some degree of internationalization is the only realistic path toward stability inside Iraq and sustained domestic support in America.
+The survival of the political process depends in the first instance on security - for which the United States retains the major responsibility - but ultimately on international acceptance to enable the Iraqi government to be perceived as representing indigenous aspirations.

-During the political campaign there has been much talk of beginning this process with an effort to induce our European allies to increase their military participation and to lure recalcitrant allies into joining the security effort.
+During the political campaign, there has been much talk of beginning this process with an effort to induce our European allies to increase their military participation and to lure recalcitrant allies into joining the security effort.
 Such a course cannot succeed in a time frame relevant to the immediate necessities.

 Germany and France - the two most difficult allies on Iraq - will not reverse their stand in sending troops to Iraq at the beginning of a process of reconciliation.
-(The German Foreign Minister has said so explicitly).
+(The German Foreign Minister has said so explicitly.)
 And countries that have sent troops have enough domestic difficulties maintaining their participation and little, if any, scope for increasing it.